gutierrezps/PIC18F2550_Libraries/README.md

 - `blink`: the most basic code, toggles pin RB7 every 1 second
 - `lcd`: alphanumeric LCD (1602-like) library
 - `print`: support library for printing strings, ints and floats
-- `serial/serial_basic.c`: prints numbers and strings to Serial and then echoes data back
+- `serial`: prints numbers and strings to Serial and then echoes data back

 ## Base circuit